iPhone Photography Tips From A Photographer

 3. Use the slider beneath the image to adjust how strong you want the blur to be.

 The iPhone lens has a portrait mode range of f1.8 to f16.
-The lower the number, the more background blur you get.
+The lower the number, the more background blur you’ll see.
 The higher the number, the sharper the background will be.
 Pretty cool, right!?
-See my examples below and notice the setting within the red circle.

 The phone in the middle is set to f5.6 and has a more subtle blur to the background.